-Students between the ages of 15 and 17 years of age are required to be signed in and out each day, they may sign themselves in and out of class.
+High school students between the ages of 14 and 18 years of age are not required to be signed in and out each day, they may sign themselves in and out of class.

 For minors, at the time of registration, emergency contact and allergy information is requested.
 In addition, parents must sign a statement giving KAI permission to seek treatment in case of accident or emergency.
 Emergency contact information must be filled out by parent or guardian before the start of class.
 You may do this by signing into your account and clicking on Profile, then select Update Emergency Info.